LW2904/blog/content/post/so-i-have-a-blog-now.md

 On Windows, you will want to download the appropriate .zip archive from the [Hugo Releases](https://github.com/gohugoio/hugo/releases), extracting the contained executable to a location that is convenient for you.
 Ideally you would move it somewhere in your `PATH` for convenience, on Windows that would be `C:\Program Files (x86)\` by default.

-For users of Debian (or a derivate like Ubuntu) a .deb package is provided on the [Hugo Releases](https://github.com/gohugoio/hugo/releases) page, which you can simply download and install using
+For users of Debian (or a derivate like Ubuntu) a .deb package is provided on the [Hugo Releases](https://github.com/gohugoio/hugo/releases) page, which, after downloading, can be installed with the following command

 ```bash
 $ sudo dpkg -i hugo_*.deb